Ensuring the highest quality in patent examination

 In addition to reviewing, OPQA administers internal and external quality surveys as tools to assess the perception of the quality of patent examination.
 Results from such surveys are compared to statutory compliance and clarity statistics to ensure the perception of our quality is aligned with our metrics.
 Sample surveys are found below under Tools.

-Master Review Form – OPQA uses the Master Review Form or MRF to (1) complete reviewing for clarity and statutory compliance, (2) provide notes to consider for examination moving forward, and (3) offer kudos for exemplary work.
+Master Review Form – OPQA uses the Master Review Form or MRF to (1) complete reviewing for statutory compliance, (2) provide notes to consider for examination moving forward, and (3) offer kudos for exemplary work.
 It is a detailed, “smart” form with various sections to accurately capture the reviewer’s assessment of both improper rejections made and omitted rejections in an Office action.

 Patent Quality Metrics – the current state of patent quality metrics is explained on this webpage.
 Measurement of such a complex idea is always evolving.